georgepemberton1998/sfia-2/README.md

 This has given me confidence that my files are safe from deletion and made it easy for me to track changes to my code.
 Also, if I decide to go back to this project at a later date to implement further features I can rest assured that I can continue where I left off.

 ### Terraform
 Terraform is used to spin up the testing environment.
 This is, an AWS EC2 instance & an AWS RDS instance.
 More work could be done to improve this.
-Currently, it is still required to manually add public keys to be able to ssh into the instance, however this can be overcome through terraform.
+Currently, it is still required to manually add public keys to be able to ssh into the instance, however this can be overcome through terraform and ansible.

 ### Ansible
 This project used ansible to isntall jenkins onto an EC2 instance and print the relevant admin password.
 The benefit of this is that, should I lose the jenkins EC2 instance, or need to boot the application quickly, I can easily download jenkins on the machine to get started.
 There are many further improvements I could implement for ansible in this project.
 Such as, creating the jenkins user in the VM, and configuring a user for jenkins.
 Ansible could also be used to configure the test & production instances to ensure all  necessary prerequisite sare already installed